stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/04_Fixtures.md

 ### Default Properties

-Blueprints can be overwritten in order to customize their behavior.
+Blueprints can be overwritten in order to customise their behaviour.
 For example, if a Fixture does not provide a Team name, we can set the default to be `Unknown Team`.

 	:::php